RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 in the decades since 2000, and understand the situation in which we find ourselves.

 A thriving internet culture already existed in 1991.
-[Usenet](https://en.wikipedia.org/wiki/Usenet), a kind of bulletin-board-system/mailing list system, had been operating continuously since 1980.
+[Usenet](https://en.wikipedia.org/wiki/Usenet), a kind of bulletin-board-system, had been operating continuously since 1980.
 Usenet is a collection of channels called _newsgroups_--today we might think of them as similar to subreddits or topics in a discussion forum.
 But Usenet consists of a single _namespace_[^2].
 The newsgroups were assigned names in a tree structure--for instance, there might be one newsgroup called `baking`, and a more specialized newsgroup might be called